 Do you ever wonder why you don’t see more revenue from your publicity or fundraising efforts?
 Are you adding new donor names to your database after each fundraising event?
 Are volunteers becoming donors and helping spread the word about your shelter or rescue?
 If not, maybe you’re sabotaging yourself.
 Use this checklist as a starting point to evaluate ways you can improve.

 Make sure local publicity explains how your shelter or rescue relies on donations for survival.
-A local nonprofit group which offers therapeutic horse lessons for developmentally disabled kids was featured in our newspaper today with no reference to their desperate need for funds.
+A local nonprofit group that offers therapeutic horse lessons for developmentally disabled kids was featured in our newspaper today with no reference to their desperate need for funds.
 Specifically, the article could have mentioned two upcoming fundraisers.
 They could have also mentioned the cost of sponsoring one child for a series of lessons or the cost of feeding all the horses for one month.
 If you are interviewed by a local newspaper, be sure to get the word out that you need the community’s help to survive.

 Make sure you are on message.
 Word your message to reach donors who have a passion for what you do.
 A local group involved with training assistance dogs for several years did a great job of showcasing the dogs and humans whose lives were totally changed in their promotions, newsletters, fundraising activities, etc. They evolved into a message that focused more on the troubled teens who help train the dogs.
 In fact, they mentioned in some fundraising material that if they didn’t receive XX in donations, they would have to withdraw from a certain school program, etc. There are multitudes of nonprofits in our area that work specifically with troubled teens.
 In my opinion, their donors are more likely to donate when the message focuses on the dogs and disabled humans than the troubled teens.